Recording, photography and use of social media at meetings

 You don’t need permission to record meetings, but because we need to provide reasonable facilities for filming we ask that you let us know in advance if you wish to record the meeting.

-You’re entitled to use the internet to publish, post or share your recording, but we ask you not to edit the recording in a way that could lead to misinterpretation of the proceedings or shows a lack of respect to those being filmed.
+You’re entitled to publish, post or share your recording online, but we ask you not to edit the recording in a way that could lead to misinterpretation of the proceedings or shows a lack of respect to those being filmed.